green-coding-solutions/website/content/blog-preview/cloud-energy-use.md

 ## White Hat alternative

-What you technically can do though is to probe your cpu for features like first starting with `cat /proc/cpuinfo`, looking at the speed and flags and try to derive the model from there.
+What you technically can do though is to probe your cpu for features like first starting with `cat /proc/cpuinfo` and looking only for true values.
+Then looking at the speed and flags and try to derive the model from there.

-Or to run custom code and see how your processor behaves.
+Or you can do feature probing to run custom code and see how your processor behaves.

 But is this really worth the effort?
 Can't we just assume a "generic" CPU and try to take it from there?